asteriddle/kksWeirdTranslation/README.md

    Personality 31 | Willful: Not started
    Personality 32 | Honest: Not started
    Personality 33 | Glamorous: Not started
-   Personality 34 | Returnee: Not started
+   Personality 34 | Returnee (french?): Not started
    Personality 35 | Slangy: Not started
    Personality 36 | Sadistic: Not started
    Personality 37 | Emotionless: Not started
    Personality 38 | Perfectionist: Not started
-   Personality 39 | Island girl: Not started Personality 40 | Noble: Not started
+   Personality 39 | Island girl: Not started
+   Personality 40 | Noble: Not started
    Personality 41 | Bokukko: Not started
    Personality 42 | Genuine: Not started
    Personality 43 | Hype: Not started

 ## Getting Started